BITSS-OPA/opa-deworming/code/05_final_opa.md

 # Sensitivity Analysis (Discuss)

 ## Sample of a Opaque and Favorable Report
+DO OPAQUE FAVORABLE REPORT (OR ASK A URAP TO DO IT)

 ## Sample of a Opaque and Unfavorable Report
+DO OPAQUE UNFAVORABLE REPORT  (OR ASK A URAP TO DO IT)